Updated with New Information On

 With so many options to choose from that would appeal to a range of palettes, I tried to stick to a middle-of-the-road option, a medium roast that could be used in a drip coffee maker, pour over, or French press.
 Though this one isn’t currently listed as one of their best sellers, it does have a 4.7-star rating of 5.0 stars on their website.
 Ordering it seemed like a safe bet.

 Illy Coffee Aroma

 Compared to big coffee brands across the board that I do still drink from time to time, this was one-half to one step above.
-Compared to the fresher, local coffees, I’d say the aroma was a couple of steps down.
-I couldn’t detect any specific notes because the sharpness was so pronounced.
+Compared to the fresher, local barista coffees, I’d say the aroma was a couple of steps down.
+I couldn’t detect any specific notes with my personal taste because the sharpness was so pronounced.